P0301 Code: Cylinder 1 Misfire Detected

 - Weak or failing ignition coil (coil-on-plug or coil pack)

-- Oil or moisture in the plug well
+- Oil or moisture in the spark plug well

 - Clogged or failing fuel injector on cylinder 1

-- Low fuel pressure (can still set a cylinder-specific code)
+- Low fuel pressure (can still flag a cylinder-specific code)

-- Vacuum leak near cylinder 1 intake runner
+- Vacuum leak near the cylinder 1 intake runner

 - Intake manifold gasket leak